vestalux/sljekyll/_events/haverhill-2016-12-05-xmas-quiz.md

 2nd prize: £15 book token courtesy of Friends of Haverhill Library.

 3rd prize: 4 x DVD/CD library vouchers courtesy of Suffolk Libraries.

+Return your entry to the library by 6 January 2017.